gsteixeira/havingfun-with-cobol/README.md

 *postgres2.cob* - postgres with COBOL (less monolithic, less didatic).

+*postgres.cob* - tries to be more clean and production friendly.

 *python_bindings* - calling COBOL from Python and passing variables.

 - Pardon my antipattern!